-- A group is assembled, and a circular pattern is derived and sequenced.
+- A group is assembled, and a circular, sequential pattern is established.

 - Each participant in a sequenced group initiates a work-in-progress.